Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations: Consequences and proposition

 In the following sections, we investigate the impact of the presence of the warp radius $\rb > \risco$.
 For illustrative purposes, we consider the case where the transition radius $\rt$ between the cold disk and the hot flow decreases continuously, starting from $\rt = +\infty$, transitioning through $\rt = \rb$, until it reaches $\risco$.

-This situation broadly corresponds to a source rising from quiescence, all the way through the hard, the hard-intermediate, the soft-intermediate, and finally the soft state.
+This situation broadly corresponds to a source rising from quiescence, all the way through the hard, the hard-intermediate, the soft-intermediate, and finally the soft states.
 Within our assumptions (see sect.~\ref{sec:assumptions}), we expect the disk to warp once the transition radius $\rt$ reaches the warp radius $\rb$.
-This is expected to arrive at some point during the hard-to-soft transition\footnote{Note that many studies find that this happens during the hard-state \citep[see, e.g.,][]{2015ApJ...813...84G}, although the ambiguity of what the truncation means may enhance such disagreement (see introduction).}.
-In the meantime, this phase is also characterized by the transition from a \tC to a \tB QPOs.
-As previously detailed, \tC QPOs are characterized by stronger broad-band noise, higher rms amplitudes, and a continuous frequency evolution across the hard state and hard–intermediate state.
-In contrast, \tB QPOs appear only after the onset of the soft–intermediate state, with weaker or absent broad-band noise, and reduced rms.
+This is expected to arrive at some point during the hard-to-soft transition.\footnote{Many studies find that this happens during the hard state \citep[see, e.g.,][]{2015ApJ...813...84G}, although the ambiguity of what the truncation means may enhance such disagreement (see Introduction).} In the meantime, this phase is also characterized by the transition from a \tC to a \tB QPO.
+As previously detailed, \tC QPOs are characterized by stronger broadband noise, higher rms amplitudes, and continuous frequency evolution across the hard state and hard-intermediate state.
+In contrast, \tB QPOs appear only after the onset of the soft-intermediate state, with weaker or absent broadband noise, and reduced rms.